AbDaug/SpacemanLandF/README.md

 * ***Game*** contains game project files

 *Bugs List
- - FMOD Bank seems to need to be rebuilt when project opened from a zip file.
+ - FMOD Bank seems to need to be rebuilt IN FMOD when project opened from a zip file.
 No idea why.